SEMH Intervention Strategies – Top 10 ideas

 5. Active Strategies

 Evidence shows that physical activity helps improve mental well-being.
 Encouraging staff to follow their passions and set up physically active clubs that get students moving can act as a great point of referral in an SEMH plan.
 Similarly clubs that allow students to learn new skills and follow their interests can give them a self esteem boost that can improve overall mental wellbeing.
+Consider the use of sports mentoring, where a child can access education and physical activity from an external provider.

 6. Worry Box